-Think you need a full weight rack for a serious arm day?
+Think you need weights for a serious arm day?
 Not so fast.
-There are lots of bicep exercises you can master using just your bodyweight and your TRX Suspension Trainer.
+There are lots of good bicep exercises you can master using just your bodyweight and your TRX Suspension Trainer.
 Below, we've outlined five moves to help you power up your upper body.
-Whether you rep it out in a big box gym or a home gym, this workout will get leave your arms shaking in the best way possible.
+Whether you rep it out in a big box gym or a home gym, this workout will get leave your muscles shaking in the best way possible.

 The TRX Bicep Curl is classic that should be a part of any arm workout.
 Adjust the strap to mid-length.
 Stand facing the anchor point, and walk your feet in towards the anchor point until you feel a slight pull in the upper back.
 Start with your elbows bent higher than your shoulders, and your pinky fingers aligned to your temples.
 Maintaining a strong plank, lower your body down and away (toward the floor) until your arms are straight, then with control pull your body back up, and repeat.